flyspray/flyspray.github.io/_docs/download.md

 #### Updating from previous versions

   * Create a backup of your files and database
-  * Remove **all files** except the /attachments/ , /avatars/ and /vendors/ directories and /flyspray.conf.php
+  * Remove **all files** except the /attachments/ , /avatars/ , /vendors/ directories and /flyspray.conf.php
   * Copy the new files to the Flyspray directory
   * make sure flyspray.conf.php is writeable by the webserver.
   * Run the upgrader at http://yourflyspray/setup/upgrade.php